alexr1993/reddit-bot/README.md

 Like with references, there are submission and comment referees.
 It seems like comment referees are likely to be crazy stories in a sub like ask reddit, usually a top level comment.

+23/01/14

+Starting with a supervised classifier with a single example: Is this thread a reference to the banana for scale joke or not.
+A frequency distribution of words from the thread will be the feature vector.